pierrerousseau/pierrerousseau.github.com/_posts/documentations/tutorials/2014-11-22-mopidy-on-raspberry-pi.md

     $ mopidy
     Ctrl-C

-*Ctrl-C* will shut down the Mopidy server and *mopidy-musicbox* is one of the many web frontend available for Mopidy (the one from Pi MusicBox). yaourt will ask for *root* password, according to the documentation, it is only to launch *pacman*.
+*Ctrl-C* will shut down the *Mopidy* server and *mopidy-musicbox* is one of the many web frontend available for *Mopidy* (the one from Pi MusicBox). yaourt will ask for *root* password, according to the documentation, it is only to launch *pacman*.

-Then we have to set up directories and set up the Mopidy configuration.
+Then we have to make directories and set up the *Mopidy* configuration.
 For a start we do it as simple as possible.

     $ cd
     $ mkdir media